- 99.5 Percent of an Atlantic Menhaden Year Class is Left in the Water to Serve Its Ecological Role, New SCEMFIS Report Finds – July 29, 2020

 - Governor appoints VIMS professor, alum to state advisory board: VIMS – September 4, 2013

-- Science Center for Marine Fisheries holds first meeting at GCRL’s Cedar Point site: Article in the Mississippi Press – June 21, 2013
+- Science Center for Marine Fisheries holds first meeting at GCRL’s Cedar Point site – June 21, 2013

 - USM’s new president gets first tour of Gulf Coast Research Lab: Story on WLOX – June 21, 2013